lyndon025/playtested/src/content/article/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2022-12-21-still-in-early-access-but-the-concept-looks-neat-depersonalization-first-impressions
+title: Still in Early Access, but the concept looks neat | Depersonalization - First Impressions
+game: Depersonalization
 description: 'At face value, Depersonalization’s aesthetic and general feeling unquestionably reminded me of the many anime visual novel games I’ve played before: the chilling soundtrack, the eerie anime art, the intriguing story elements, and the various choices you are presented in the game.'
 featured: false
+gallery:
+  - /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-0.avif
+  - /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-1.avif
+  - /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-2.avif
+  - /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-3.avif
+  - /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-4.avif
+  - /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-5.avif
+  - /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-6.avif
 pubDate: 2022-12-21
 tags:
   - depersonalization
   - linux
   - macos
   - pc
   - platformer
   - taptap
   - web
 thumb: /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-0.avif
-title: Still in Early Access, but the concept looks neat | Depersonalization - First Impressions
-game: Depersonalization
-gallery:
-- /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-0.avif
-- /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-1.avif
-- /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-2.avif
-- /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-3.avif
-- /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-4.avif
-- /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-5.avif
-- /images/reviews/legacy/2022-12-21-still-in-early-access-but-the-concept-looks-neat--depersonalization---first-impressions-6.avif
 ---

 At face value, Depersonalization’s aesthetic and general feeling unquestionably reminded me of the many anime visual novel games I’ve played before: the chilling soundtrack, the eerie anime art, the intriguing story elements, and the various choices you are presented in the game.

 Anime-wise, the art style is a mix of gothic, medieval, and noir, with heavy use of lovecraftian elements.
 However, behind all that impressive eye-candy is a game that is indeed an example of a true Early Access game, If i’m judging by its heavily unfinished state.